 Overview

 Explore real-world issues and key policy areas, and learn from leading experts who advise governments and shape debates.
-Our alumni, who form an international network, have used this International Relations course from University of Kent as a springboard into foreign offices and diplomatic services, the UN, EU and OECD, the IRC, Amnesty International, and other NGOs, as well as businesses with an international outlook.
+Our alumni, who form an international network, have used this International Relations degree delivered by the University of Kent as a springboard into foreign offices and diplomatic services, the UN, EU and OECD, the IRC, Amnesty International, and other NGOs, as well as businesses with an international outlook.

 Programme Structure